 Killing Sectopods with one volley from a Heavy with HEAT Ammo and a Heavy Plasma.

 Or even more awesome, killing one with a single shot from a Plasma Sniper Rifle.
 Even the aliens seemed surprised.

 An Assault using the right perks and Ghost Armor can guarantee that his Alloy Cannon will crit anything it hits.
 It only takes two crit AC shots to turn a Sectopod into scrap metal, so add Rapid Fire into the mix and the poor machine will never know what hit him.

-In the opening mission of the Slingshot DLC, Zhang is telling your squad about the alien tech he stole when he notices a Sectoid behind them.
-Cue Zhang casually shooting the Sectoid in the head while still continuing his explanation.
+In the opening mission of the Slingshot DLC, Zhang is telling your squad about the alien tech he stole from his former colleagues when he notices a Sectoid behind them.
+Cue Zhang casually shooting the Sectoid in the head.
+He then follows up by musing:

 Completing that mission on your first go, with zero casualties.
 Not only will this likely be your first encounter with Thin Men (you usually have more time to prepare for them), but it will also be your first encounter with a Chryssalid (Way before you're adequately equipped to deal with them).
 Getting through hordes of Thin Men and a Chryssalid with zero casualties this early in the game?
 Yeah, pretty badass.

 Or lobbing in several rockets blind to either kill him outright (circumventing his speech) or weaken him so a sniper can finish him off with one lucky shot.